Graduate Student Handbook

 The timeline for Ph.D. students within the chemistry department is 4-5 years depending on the completion of research objectives.
 The goal is for all students to complete their degree within five years, although a few students take longer.
 This expected time-to-completion is something the student decides with the advisement of their major professor/advisor and the thesis or dissertation committee.

-All keys are distributed by Christian Price, the IT manager
+All keys are distributed by someone in the main office 113

 The stockroom is located in John M. Palms Center for Graduate Science Research (GSRC) Room 109 (phone: 803-777-4459/2396).
 The biology department shares a stockroom with the chemistry department.

 Mail received is only for university official business.
 No personal packages or mail are to be received at the chemistry address.

 Every graduate student has a mailbox on the first floor of GSRC 110, in the room by the administration office (113).
 It is used for university official business incoming mail, campus mail, and work that your students may want to drop off for you.